pytest-dev/pytest/doc/en/writing_plugins.rst

    Plugin1).

 4. Plugin3's pytest_collection_modifyitems then executing the code after the yield point.
-The yield receives a :py:class:`CallOutcome <pluggy._CallOutcome>` instance which encapsulates the result from calling the non-wrappers.
+The yield receives a :py:class:`Result <pluggy._Result>` instance which encapsulates the result from calling the non-wrappers.
 Wrappers shall not modify the result.

 It's possible to use ``tryfirst`` and ``trylast`` also in conjunction with